axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 Note also that in the **Select number of comments** section, there is a 1 there by default, but it does not do anything.
 If you do not choose a number of comments, the output will be 7 by default.
-If you wish to only have 1, even though it is written at the beginning 1, you must press again on the number 1.
-If you wish more comments, you must press on the other options.
+If you wish to only have 1, even though it is written at the beginning 1, you must make sure to click yourself on the number 1.
+If you wish more comments, you must click on the other options.